Mental health services for over 18s

 You can’t refer yourself to AMHS.
 A GP or other health professional has to refer you.
-The GP will decide if what you’re going through is best treated by AMHS so be honest with them about what is going on so they can include detail in the referral letter.
+The GP will decide if what you’re going through is best treated by AMHS.
+Be honest with them about what is going on so they can include detail in the referral letter.

 Cost: Free to those resident in Ireland

 Unfortunately, there are sometimes waiting lists to get counselling services in the HSE.
-There are plenty of therapists you can see privately but the cost of private counselling sessions can range between €0 and €120 per hour session.
+There are plenty of therapists you can see privately.
+Though the cost of private counselling sessions can range between €0 and €120 per hour session.